gsouf/phantomphp/README.md

 PhnatomPhp supports different communication channel.
 A communication channel represents a way to communicate with the underlying phantomjs process.
-By default php and phantomjs communicate through pipes, but you can turn phantomjs in a real server listening for http messages from any sources.
+By default php and phantomjs communicate through pipes, but you can turn phantomjs in a real application waiting for any script to interact with it.

 To do this just start a HttpClient with a given port and you are ready to play with: